I always thought roses needed at least 6 to 8 hours of sunlight each day to bloom their best.

 Here are a few others...

-Be sure to do your research; buy from a reputable grower; and make sure to tell the greenhouse about your soil, and the lay of your land - like how much sun, wind, shade etc.
+- buy from a reputable grower; and make sure to tell the greenhouse about your soil, the lay of your land and how much sun, wind, shade etc.

 Buying a rose just because you like it, (of course, you will, and so do I) but be sure.